cgkaczenski/TensorFlow-Examples/README.md

 This is a permissions issue, and a popular answer is provided for Linux and Max OSX [here](http://stackoverflow.com/questions/21871479/docker-cant-connect-to-docker-daemon) on StackOverflow.

-Notes for anyone needing to build their own containers (mostly instructors)
+Notes for anyone needing to build their own containers
 ===========================================================================

 Building a local Docker container